Srinu Pandranki

+Film Career

 Made thirty short films.
 Directional debut with the award-winning short film Flat No. 101.
 Next short film Art of Living is a 5-minute film depicting the life of an individual with and without a smile.
 This was followed by the short films Break the Silence and Pink Slip.
 The latter brought him recognition and nominations in various film festivals across the country.
 His short film Hour Glass is a silent film portraying a girl waiting for her parents to come home on her birthday.
 It is structured as a visual palindrome, the first of its kind.
+It is considered the world’s first publicly released film with a fully palindromic narrative structure.
 His short films are mostly known for their screenplays and unusual structure.

 His two music videos were telecast on MAA music, a leading music channel in the Indian state of Andhra Pradesh.

 His next short film Peek-a-boo is selected as an official entry in the Cannes Short Film Corner on 26 March 2014.
 It features Chaitanya Krishna in the lead role.

 In 2017, he made a short film The Decision with noted Telugu film actress Lakshmi Manchu for which all top technicians including Anup Rubens Jayanan Vincent and Marthand K. Venkatesh have worked.
 It has been officially selected to 9th Jaipur International Film Festival 2017 and 5th Delhi Shorts International Film festival 2016.

 His short film Estella (2017) featuring Ravi Varma has been screened in Cannes Film Festival 2017.

 His next short film was Unusual, an experimental English film shot entirely in Germany.

 He went onto make 2 Telugu music videos later on, one in India and another in Nepal.